rickoff/Rickoff/README.md

 **kanaHousing, kanaFurniture, decorateHelp**

-- the ultimate script for buying house, land and supply, also allows placing objects in the space.written by Atkana translated and adapted for the Ecarlate server https://github.com/Atkana/tes3mp-scripts
+- the ultimate script for buying house, land and supply,shop sytem, also allows placing objects in the space.written by Atkana translated and adapted for the Ecarlate server https://github.com/Atkana/tes3mp-scripts

 **MarketPlace**